 Orchids!
 The mere name conjures images of large, delicate and exquisite flowers found in equatorial jungles.
 Around the world, there are over 1,000 genera and approximately 20,000 to 30,000 species of orchids, mostly found in the tropics where they are parasitic and grow on other plants.
 In other areas, they are usually terrestrial and some species can grow as far north as the Arctic.
 Orchids (family Orchidaceae) are probably the largest family of flowering plants in species numbers but are rarely dominant.
 Some species are being driven into extinction due to destruction of their habitat.
 In this area, we are fortunate to have excellent growing conditions for several species that have adapted to a northern climate.
 None are of the size that would be associated with a lady's corsage while several are extremely small and can be passed by without being noticed at all.

 Throughout the Temagami area, in a few select locations, can be found several species of rare wild orchids that are native to northern Ontario.
 A few local species are considered rare anywhere in Canada and are listed as growing (across North America) "as far north as southern Ontario".
-A photo of this orchid, the Great Plains Ladies' Tresses, can be seen below.
+A photo of this orchid, the Nodding Ladies' Tresses, can be seen below.
 Growth is noticeable after the last dangers of a spring frost have passed and the flowers of some species will begin to bloom in late May while others start in late August and continue through September.
 The best bloom time can vary by up to a couple weeks, depending mainly on spring's arrival time which varies each year.
 Also, not every species will bloom every year which I can only suspect is dependant upon a perfect combination of sunlight, temperature and precipitation.

 A word of advice for guests wishing to photograph these flowers: be prepared to get wet!
 Orchids characteristically grow in floating peat bogs, fens, swamps and marshes as well as in other low laying wet soil conditions.
 Knee high rubber boots or a very old pair of running shoes are the preferred footwear for these excursions.
 Only a few select species can live on drier ground such as those found on forest floors.
-Insect repellant is a necessity during May and June and is optional during the remainder of the summer.
+Insect repellent is a necessity during May and June and is optional during the remainder of the summer.

 It is imperative that extreme caution be taken while photographing these delicate plants so as not to inflict any harm to the plant, its root system or any other flora in the immediate area.
 Attempts at transplanting orchids into garden areas have historically proven to be detrimental or fatal to these exquisite plants due to the differences in sunlight, soil acidity and moisture.
 Therefore, I highly discourage people from even considering this malicious act.

-The 22 various species of native wild orchids that I have identified are as follows:
+The 25 various species of native wild orchids that I have identified are as follows:

-lilies in the drier acidic soils of undisturbed old growth forests of red, white and jack pines.
+The Pink Lady's Slipper (Cypripedium acaule) or Pink Moccasin Flower is one of the earliest flowering orchids in the area and appears from late May through mid June every year.
+At 8 to 12" (15 to 30 cm.) with a bright solitary pink flower, it is quite common and can easily be seen growing among other plants such as twin flowers, wintergreen or Canada lilies in the drier acidic soils of undisturbed old growth forests of red, white and jack pines.
 The two large leaves growing from the bottom of an elongated pubescent (hairy) stalk resemble the leaves of an oversized Lily of the Valley.
 The sac can vary in color from light- to dark-pink (as seen here in the left photo) from year to year.
 Very occasionally, there will be an all-white form of the flower (as seen here in the right photo) that is known as Cypripedium acaule forma albiflorum.
 Plants can grow as individuals or in tightly packed groups of up to 8 or 10.

-The Small Yellow Lady's Slipper (Cypripedium parviflorum var. makasin) is a small, dainty orchid of 6 to 15" (15 to 40 cm.) with a brilliant yellow lip sac up to 1" (2.5 cm.) long that is compressed vertically and has 3 long tightly-spiraled, glossy petals that are dark reddish-purple.
+The Small Yellow Lady's Slipper (Cypripedium parviflorum var. makasin) is a small, dainty orchid of 6 to 15" (15 to 40 cm.) with a brilliant yellow lip sac up to 1" (2.5 cm.) long that is compressed vertically and has 3 long tightly-spiralled, glossy petals that are dark reddish-purple.
 With a sweet but strong vanilla fragrance, it can often be located by scent before being observed.
 Found mainly in very damp and acidic swamp locations, the blooms will last up to 3 weeks in early June.
 The leaf pattern on the soft stalks more resembles the Showy Lady Slipper than the Pink Lady Slipper.

 The Large Yellow Lady's Slipper (Cypripedium parviflorum var. pubescens) can be difficult to distinguish from the Small Yellow Lady's Slipper without close examination.
 Initially, it is much taller at 16 to 22" (40 to 60 cm.) and can grow in a variety of light and soil conditions from full sunlight to shadows such as openings in swampy coniferous forests to dry open rocky locations.
 It can grow as a single plant or in bunches of up to 50 plants.
 The bright yellow egg-shaped lip sac is compressed horizontally and the inside of it is spotted and/or streaked with dark rusty-red.
 Light greenish-brown petals are abnormally long and only slightly spirally twisted.
 The dorsal sepal of the same color arches down over the sac with all 3 being united behind the sac.
 Deep veined leaves are rather pubescent (hairy) and can be quite toxic to some individuals.
 Blooms last 2 to 3 weeks from early to late June but have little or no scent to them.